cincanproject/tools/stable/oletools/README.md

-# Oletools - version 0.55.1
+# Oletools - version 0.55.1 to analyze Microsoft OLE2 files

-"Oletools is a package of python tools to analyze Microsoft OLE2 files (also called Structured Storage, Compound File Binary Format or Compound Document File Format)Extract and analyse VBA macro source code from Office documents."
+"Oletools is a package of python tools to analyze Microsoft OLE2 files (also called Structured Storage, Compound File Binary Format or Compound Document File Format) Extract and analyse VBA macro source code from Office documents."

 Tools have been divided based on the purpose: